Hanbali school: History

 Relations with the Abbasid Caliphate were rocky for the Hanbalites.
 Led by the Hanbalite scholar Al-Hasan ibn 'Ali al-Barbahari, the school often formed mobs of followers in 10th-century Baghdad who would engage in violence against fellow Sunnis suspected of committing sins and the Shias.
 During al-Barbahari's leadership of the school in Baghdad, shops were looted, female entertainers were attacked in the streets, popular grievances among the lower classes were agitated as a source of mobilization, and public chaos in general ensued.
 Their efforts would be their own undoing in 935, when a series of home invasions and mob violence on the part of al-Barbahari's followers in addition to perceived deviant views led to the Caliph Ar-Radi publicly condemning the school in its entirety and ending its official patronage by state religious bodies.

 According to Christopher Melchert, medieval Hanbali literature is rich in references to saints, grave visitation, miracles, and relics.
 Historically, the Hanbali school has been seen as one of the four major Sunni madhahib (schools of law), and many prominent medieval Sufis, such as Abdul Qadir Gilani, were Hanbali jurists and mystics at the same time.

 At some point between the 10th and 12th centuries, some Hanbali scholars began adopting the term “Salafi".
 The influential 13th century Hanbali theologian Ibn Taymiyya advocated Salafi thought as a theological endeavour and his efforts would create a lasting impact on the subsequent followers of the Hanbali school.

-Some scholars maintain Ibn Hanbal was "the distant progenitor of Wahhabism" and also inspired the similar Salafi movement.
-Now, most of the followers of the Salafi movement are present in Saudi Arabia and Qatar.
+Demographics

+Hanbali school is the smallest out of the four schools.
+It is the majority only in Saudi Arabia and Qatar where the Wahhabi movement has grown.
+However, Qatar has a sizeable Shafi'i minority with the most well-known Qatari scholar Ali al-Qaradaghi belonging to the Shafi'i school.
+Hanbalis form barely 2% of the global Muslim population.